maheshcode/demoblaze-test-automation/README.md

   </tr>
    <tr>
     <td> 4.
 Click on the products that are selected </td>
-    <td> Verify it will display with the correct product name and price is visible as epected </td>
+    <td> Verify it will display with the correct product name and price is visible as expected </td>
   </tr>
    <tr>
     <td> 5.
 Click 'Add to cart' </td>
     <td> Verify browser alert contains 'Product added.'  </td>
   </tr>
    <tr>
     <td> 6.
-Do above for all the products searched before <br> coming back to home page </td>
+Do the above for all the products searched <br> coming back to the home page </td>
     <td> --do--  </td>
   </tr>
    <tr>